Pirates vs. Orioles Player Props Betting Odds

 Rutschman Stats

-- Adley Rutschman has six doubles, five home runs, 31 walks and 21 RBI (39 total hits).
+- Adley Rutschman has six doubles, six home runs, 32 walks and 22 RBI (41 total hits).

-- Rutschman has picked up at least one hit in three straight games.
-During his last five outings he is hitting .250 with a double, a home run, four walks and three RBI.
+- Rutschman takes a four-game streak with at least one hit into this matchup.
+In his last five games he is batting .353 with a double, two home runs, four walks and four RBI.

 Rutschman Recent Games